Cluster Plans

 - EKS: Calico networking

-Add a cluster plan in the UI
+Add a cluster plan in Wayfinder's web interface

 To add a cluster plan: